-Estimates and assumptions subject to significant estimation uncertainty and critical judgments in applying accounting policies that have the most significant effect on the amounts recognized in the financial statements relate to the valuation of mortgages receivable and the measurement of expected credit losses (note 4).
+Estimates and assumptions subject to significant estimation uncertainty and critical judgments in applying accounting policies that have the most significant effect on the amounts recognized in the financial statements relate to the valuation of mortgages receivable and the measurement of expected credit losses (notes 3(f) and 4).

-3. Significant accounting policies and changes in significant accounting policies:
+3. Material accounting policies and changes in material accounting policies: